Galicia (Spain): Demographics

-Population

 Galicia's inhabitants are known as Galicians (galegos, gallegos).
-For well over a century Galicia has grown more slowly than the rest of Spain, due largely to a poorer economy compared with other regions of Spain and emigration to Latin America and to other parts of Spain.
-Sometimes Galicia has lost population in absolute terms.
+For well over a century Galicia has grown more slowly than the rest of Spain, largely due to a poorer economy compared with other regions of Spain and emigration to Latin America and other parts of Spain.
+Sometimes, Galicia has lost population in absolute terms.
 In 1857, Galicia had Spain's densest population and constituted 11.5% of the national population.
 As of 2007, only 6.1% of the Spanish population resided in the autonomous community.
 This is due to an exodus of Galician people since the 19th century, first to South America and later to Central Europe and the development of population centers and industry in other parts of Spain.

-According to the 2006 census, Galicia has a fertility rate of 1.03 children per woman, compared to 1.38 nationally, and far below the figure of 2.1 that represents a stable populace.
+According to a 2006 estimate, Galicia has a fertility rate of 1.03 children per woman, compared to 1.38 nationally, and far below the figure of 2.1 that represents a stable populace.
 Lugo and Ourense provinces have the lowest fertility rates in Spain, 0.88 and 0.93, respectively.

 In northern Galicia, the A Coruña-Ferrol metropolitan area has become increasingly dominant in terms of population.
 The population of the city of A Coruña in 1900 was 43,971.
 The population of the rest of the province, including the City and Naval Station of nearby Ferrol and Santiago de Compostela, was 653,556.
 A Coruña's growth occurred after the Spanish Civil War at the same speed as other major Galician cities, but since the revival of democracy after the death of Francisco Franco, A Coruña has grown at a faster rate than all the other Galician cities.

-During the mid-20th century, the population rapidly increased in A Coruña, Vigo, and to a lesser degree, other major Galician cities, like Ourense, Pontevedra or Santiago de Compostela as the rural population declined after the Spanish Civil War: many villages and hamlets of the four provinces of Galicia disappeared or nearly disappeared during the same period.
+During the mid-20th century, the population rapidly increased in A Coruña, Vigo, and to a lesser degree, other major Galician cities, such as Ourense, Pontevedra or Santiago de Compostela as the rural population declined after the Spanish Civil War: many villages and hamlets of the four provinces of Galicia disappeared or nearly disappeared during the same period.
 Economic development and mechanization of agriculture resulted in the fields being abandoned, and most of the population moved to find jobs in the main cities.
 The number of people working in the tertiary and quaternary sectors of the economy increased significantly.

 Since 1999, the absolute number of births in Galicia has been increasing.
 In 2006, 21,392 births were registered in Galicia, 300 more than in 2005, according to the Instituto Galego de Estatística.
 Since 1981, the Galician life expectancy has increased by five years, thanks to a higher quality of life.